About Surrey Youth Orchestra

 Celebrating its 40th Anniversary in 2016, a group of alumni came together to perform under the baton of Lucille Lewis who returned to the stage at the 40th Anniversary concert.
 It was incredible to welcome back so many of our past musicians, many who have gone on to successful careers as musicians and teachers.

-Intermediate Orchestra (conductor Ben Goheen), and Senior Orchestra (conductor Joel Stobbe).
+Symphonic Strings (conductor Ben Goheen), and Senior Orchestra (conductor Joel Stobbe).
 Students meet each week to rehearse with their conductor in preparation for annual concerts and community performances.
 The high level of classical repertoire provides students with an enriching experience performing alongside their friends.

 For more information on our Orchestra and Chamber Music programs, please visit our Programs pages.